ughdeeb/tasklist/README.md

 ## Project Title: Task List Prokect

-### Project Objective: More experience with vanilla javascript
+### Project Objective: More experience with vanilla javascript: learn how to use local storage

 ## Table of contents